Shortest path algorithm

 value.
 Let’s consider that the Bellman Ford algorithm updates the distance of

-each node from the source node, by updating each edge for times.
-If
+each node from the source node, by updating each edge for

 every edge was negative, the shortest path that was obtained keeps becoming